home-assistant/companion.home-assistant/docs/notifications/basic.md

 ```

 :::note Device compatibility
-Not all devices support HTML formatting in notifications, and will show basic unformatted text instead.
+Not all devices support HTML formatting in notifications, and some formatting may not be shown in dark mode.
+When not supported, notifications will show unformatted text instead.
 :::

 ### Notification Icon